9bany/components-lib/README.md

-# Build your components template.
+# Build your components lib.

 - Project template for build components lib in reactjs with typescript.